 After a bit of meandering the downtown area, I check into my hostel.
 I know you might have quivered at the word “hostel,” but this was one of the best accommodations I’ve had – hostel, hotel, and Airbnb included.
 A pleasant check-in, drop my stuff off, and it’s time to explore.
 Since it’s later in the afternoon, I didn’t plan on any intense hiking today, just a casual drive around the island to take in the scenery.

 Driving on São Miguel is simple, there’s one main road that circumvents the island, “EN1-1A”, and then a few smaller roads that will get you to some of the more popular “miradouros,” or viewpoints in Portuguese.
-The most challenge part of driving is the view.
+The most challenging part of driving is the view.
 Seriously.
 Fortunately, these are clearly marked.
 Unfortunately, you’re going to want to pull over for every single one of them.
 Prepare for your drives to take 5x longer than you initially expected.

-After a couple hours, it’s time to head back to the town for some grub.
+After a couple of hours, it’s time to head back to the town for some grub.
 I tried to get a seat at A Tasca, but alas, no tables.
 So, option B is Taberna Açor.
 It was a lovely menu with a fantastic selection of local Azorean staples, from the wine grown on Pico Island to sausage from farms on São Miguel.
 The ambiance was also pleasant and cozy.
 I ended up striking up a conversation with a girl sitting at the table next to me, who was a formal child star from London.
 Her company includes some Starks from Game of Thrones…no big deal.

 An early start to today to take on the many hikes around the island.
 But first, breakfast.
 Which brings me back to Out of the Blue.
 The hostel has a beautiful rooftop garden area, fully equipped with a kitchen, fire pit, hot tub & brick pizza oven.
 It has communal breakfasts and dinners each night.
-Breakfasts are free, but dinners are 10 euro.
+Breakfasts are free, but dinners are 10 Euros.
 And I know what you’re thinking, plenty of hostels offer free breakfast.
 But do all breakfasts have fresh pancakes, yogurt, granola, coffee, fruits, and toast with lox and goat cheese?
 Didn’t think so.

 Anyway, today is about hiking.
 Island weather is notoriously fickle, especially during the shoulder seasons.
 So you have to be flexible with your plans and learn to take what you’re given.
 Fortunately, there’s a website with live webcams that show you what the weather is at a particular hike/viewpoint (https://www.visitazores.com/en/webcams).
 This should be your starting point each day, but take it with a grain of salt because the weather can shift within minutes.